soft power

 “Quiet diplomacy” refers to one state’s efforts to influence the behavior of another state through discreet negotiations or actions.

-Quiet diplomacy operates behind the scenes and may rely on back channeling rather than on public talks.
-It may also involve …
+This means operating behind the scenes and may rely on back …

-“Peace at any price” is a phrase closely associated with the politics of appeasement, and especially with British Prime Minister Neville Chamberlain and his diplomatic approach to Hitler’s Germany.
-It was once used as a positive term, but became …
+“Peace at any price” is a phrase closely associated with the politics of appeasement, and especially with British Prime Minister Neville Chamberlain and his diplomatic approach to Hitler’s Germany. …

 “Missile gap” is a phrase used during the Cold War, referring to the theory that the US lagged behind the Soviet Union in terms of its ballistic missile defenses.